500Foods/WelcomeToTroodon/docs/level_0/documentation.md

 # Documentation
 When ordering a new 3D printer (in the case of Troodon, at least) it will come (often via e-mail in advance) with a user manual, setup manual, or installation manual of some kind.
 These typically have online versions as well as alternative guides made by third parties.
-For Troodon printers, the Team Gloomy guide addressess a few issues in the original FormBot guide, so that might be a better guide to follow when first putting together your new Troodon.
+For Troodon printers, the Team Gloomy guide addresses a few issues in the original FormBot guide, so that might be a better guide to follow when first putting together your new Troodon.

 Ellis' Print Tuning Guide is applicable to many 3D printers and comes highly recommended by many people.